emilyfranceskolar/musicPlayer/README.md

-# This is a web music player using HTML 5, CSS and Vanilla Javascript
+# This is a web music player using HTML 5,

+# CSS and Vanilla Javascript

 ## The application will do the following:

-- [x] The user can make and see a playlist
+- [x] Let the user see a playlist
-- [x] The music in the playlist will be categorised by genre, artist and songs
+- [x] The music in the playlist can be categorised by genre and artists